ncatlab/nlab-content/pages/4/4/2/0/244/content.md

 The point is that there are different degrees to which higher categorical products may be commutative.
 While a bare [[monoid]] is either commutative or not, a [[monoidal category]] may be a [[braided monoidal category]] -- which already means that the order of products may be reversed up to some [[isomorphism]] -- without being _symmetric_ monoidal -- which means that changing the order of a product twice, from $a \otimes b$ to $b \otimes a$ back to $a \otimes b$, indeed does yield a result [[equality|equal]] to the original.

-For higher monoidal categories there are accordingly ever more shades of the notion of "commutativity" of the monoidal product.
+For higher monoidal categories there are accordingly ever more shades of the notion of "commutativity" of the monoidal product (also known as [[tensor product]], often denoted by the infix operator ⊗).
 This is described in detail at [[k-tuply monoidal n-category]].

 In general, the term _symmetric monoidal_ is used for the maximally commutative case.
 See for instance [[symmetric monoidal (∞,1)-category]].
 Notably, a symmetric monoidal [[∞-groupoid]] is, under the [[homotopy hypothesis]], the same as a [[spectrum|connective spectrum]].